Noise475/DevOps-Practice/terraform/README.md

 **When running terraform apply/destroy not everything is updated properly.
 What gives?**

-Check if you made changes/created default/main network options:
+Check if you made changes to or created default/main network options:

 By default in aws you can not delete these; This is usually not something to worry about, but can be avoided by creating and associating resources that are not attached as the default.